OlympusDAO-Education/Documentation/using-the-website/staking.md

 **ROI (5-Day Rate)** estimates how much your sOHM balance will increase after 5 days, if the reward yield stays the same during this period.
 For example, if you stake 100 OHM and the rate is 8.4577%, your sOHM balance would increase from 100 to 108.4577 after 5 days.

-**APY** tells you the annualized rate of return based on the reward yield.
-It takes into account the effect of compounding since sOHM rebases exponentially.

-**TVL** measures the dollar amount of all the staked OHM in Olympus.